DOJ expected to scale back Roger Stone's 'extreme' sentencing recommendation: official

 “The Department finds seven to nine years extreme, excessive and grossly disproportionate to Mr. Stone’s offenses,” the source told Fox News, adding that the DOJ will clarify its position on sentencing later Tuesday.

-President Trump tweeted about the sentencing recommendation early Tuesday morning.
+President Trump tweeted about the sentencing recommendation early Tuesday morning, leading to speculation that a pardon may be in Stone's future.

 “This is a horrible and very unfair situation.
 The real crimes were on the other side, as nothing happens to them.
-Cannot allow this miscarriage of justice!” he tweeted.
+Cannot allow this miscarriage of justice!”
+Trump said.

 The decision to alter the sentencing recommendation was made before that tweet, the official said.